Frequently asked questions about Tanzania and our tours to Tanzania.

 A. Although we don’t require trip insurance, we definitely think it’s a great idea – not just for unexpected cancellations, but also for health issues and medical evacuation while you’re abroad.

-We do, however, highly recommend evacuation insurance for this and all international WanderTours.
+We do require evacuation insurance for the trek and highly recommend it for all of our international WanderTours.
 Try Insure My Trip as they have a wide range of options, good customer service, an easy to navigate website.
 They offer numerous affordable options including travel, medical and evacuation insurance.

 Q. Will I receive a refund if I have to cancel my participation in the tour?